enrypiff/terraform-aws-website/README.md

    Clone the repository to your local machine.

+2. **Install Terraform**
+    You can follow the instructions [here](https://developer.hashicorp.com/terraform/install)

-2. **Set up an account on AWS**
+3. **Set up an account on AWS**
-    You need to have an accounto on AWS and otherwise create one.
-    After, in section IAM you need to have a user with the following policies:
+    You need to have an account on AWS and otherwise create one.
+[AWS](https://aws.amazon.com) After, in section IAM you need to have a user with the following policies:

     **AmazonS3FullAccess**
     **CloudFrontFullAccess**

-3. **Configure AWS CLI**
+4. **Configure AWS CLI**

     You need to have aws CLI installed.
-You can follow the istructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+You can follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

     You need to have an account on AWS and in the